 3/ CALF CRAMP

-Cortisol and exercise: What you need to know: Cortisol and exercise: What you need to know calf cramps, Fleming says: an electrolyte imbalance and shoes you are still transitioning into - particularly those with a lower “drop” (difference between heel height and forefoot height).
+How running can help to reduce anxiety: There are two potential culprits when it comes to calf cramps, Fleming says: an electrolyte imbalance and shoes you are still transitioning into - particularly those with a lower “drop” (difference between heel height and forefoot height).

 The fix: If you feel the cramp in your left calf, step your right foot forward and sink into a lunge with your front thigh parallel to the ground and front heel pressing down.
 Hold, then step your rear foot forward, walk four or five steps, and then repeat a few more times on the same side.